How do I know if Methadone is right for me?

 Individuals who no longer wish to remain on methadone should work closely with their treatment team to slowly wean off of their medication.
 Individuals who attempt to abruptly cease use of methadone often experience painful symptoms of withdrawal.
 Once methadone is no longer in their system, patients are able to either transition onto a different medication or remain opioid-free without the aid of a prescription.

-Treatment available through Discovery House Comprehensive Treatment Centers of Rhode Island is customized to meet the unique needs of each patient.
+Treatment available through Rhode Island Comprehensive Treatment Centers is customized to meet the unique needs of each patient.
 Due to this, the final cost of care may vary among patients.
-To learn more about the treatment options available as well the cost of care based upon your unique requirements, please contact a member of Discovery House Comprehensive Treatment Centers of Rhode Island’ intake team today.
+To learn more about the treatment options available as well the cost of care based upon your unique requirements, please contact a member of Rhode Island Comprehensive Treatment Centers’ intake team today.
 We are here to provide you with the education, support, and tools that are necessary in order to achieve and maintain and opioid-free lifestyle.